syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if the date argument is not a valid number.
+&#35;NUM! - occurs if the date argument is not a valid number.

-#VALUE! - occurs if the date argument is not a valid date type.
+&#35;VALUE! - occurs if the date argument is not a valid date type.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/91.png](Calculate-functions_images/Calculate-functions_img181.png)

+_ISOWEEKNUM_

 ###  DAYS